hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

       $SGSBIN /cmmodpkg -e nfs_drbd
 ```

-Now we have the NFS server deployed in Serviceguard cluster with high availability.
+The NFS server is now deployed in Serviceguard cluster with high availability.

 # Conclusion

-In this blog we looked at how we could use platforms like Terraform and Ansible to easily provision and deploy a highly available NFS server solution with Serviceguard for Linux on an HPE GreenLake for Private Cloud Enterprise  environment.
+In this blog, you learned how to use platforms like Terraform and Ansible to easily provision and deploy a highly available NFS server solution with Serviceguard for Linux on an HPE GreenLake Private Cloud Enterprise environment.